 My mom lives in London.

-I’m coming right away!
+I’m coming right now!

 Prendo il treno ogni giorno alle 8.